 Take your time to find out which types of sewing you enjoy enough to justify the investment in special machines.

-You can make high quality clothing and home dec using a very simple machine, so long as it has a high quality easily controlled straight stitch for sewing woven fabrics, and zigzag for sewing knits and stretch fabrics.
+You can make high quality clothing and home dec using a very simple machine, so long as it has a high quality easily controlled straight stitch for sewing woven fabrics, plus zigzag for finishing fabric edges and sewing knits and stretch fabrics.

-= = = = = =
+= = = = = = = = = =